Goal Setting Research

 - The Effects of Assigned Versus Participatively Set Goals, and Individual Differences When Goal Difficulty is Held Constant, 1979 (clerical test).

-“Twenty laboratory studies supported the above results either partially or totally (see study for list).”
+“Twenty laboratory studies supported the above results either partially or totally (see the study for list).”

 Feedback vs. No Feedback